 Embracing the Improbable

-Here is why it is so hard to imagine an optimistic future:
+Two things: why it is so hard to imagine an optimistic future, and why you should be as improbable as you can be:

 God is a million times more difficult to imagine than the devil.
 We find horror, evil, chaos, destruction much easier to describe in detail than the details of the good, true and beautiful.
 That’s because the good and the beautiful are improbable, while the destruction is probable, indeed almost certain.
 This is the law of entropy: that everything in the universe is running down towards uniform gray disorder and chaos.
 Everything wears down, runs out, breaks down, and levels out into flat sameness.
 The universe is titled towards this low bottom, as is our imaginations.